Meetings

 All meetings

-The NSBA, subsection 10(3) states “All meetings of the board shall be open to the public.”
-This means that the board cannot hold meetings to conduct board business where the public is not allowed access to the meeting.
+The NSBA, subsection 10(3) states “subject to subsections (4) and (5), all meetings of the board shall be open to the public.
+This means that, subject to subsections 10(4) and (5), the board cannot hold meetings to conduct board business where the public is not allowed access to the meeting.
+The board is obliged to close part of a meeting to the public in the circumstances described under subsection 10(4), and the board has the discretion to close part of a meeting to the public in the circumstances described under subsection 10(5).
+See “Closed Meetings” section.

-Subject to the board complying with the NSBA, the board may establish its own rules and procedures for transacting the business of the board (NSBA, section 11).
+Subject to Part I of the NSBA, the board may establish its own rules and procedures for transacting the business of the board (NSBA, Section 11).
+As a best practice, the LSB should consider by-laws establishing operational policies such as conflict of interest, election procedures, etc.

 Although there is no provision for the number of meetings a board is required to hold, the board must hold at least the following public meetings:

-• sufficient public meetings to allow for the inhabitants to participate in:
+- o sufficient public meetings to allow for the Inhabitants to participate in:

-• the preparation of the annual estimates of the board
+- the preparation of the annual estimates of the board, and

-• meetings to alter the boundaries of the board area (NSBA, section 31)
+- meetings to alter the boundaries of the board area (NSBA, Section 31); and

 LSBs are encouraged to develop policies around virtual meetings if there are circumstances that would prevent in-person meetings.
-Considerations may include the following:
+Considerations may include:

 Notice of public meetings other than election meetings and establishment meetings

-• the signature of the secretary or the person or persons calling the meeting (NSBA, section 17)
+- the signature of the Secretary or the person or persons calling the meeting.

 Quorum for all meetings